Subjects

 Departmental Curriculum

 All pupils in Years 7 and 8 study both Design Technology and Food Preparation for two periods a week, for two terms.
 Throughout Year 7 we discover Design and Technology and Food Preparation in a practical way.
 We learn how to work safely and independently within both a workshop and a kitchen whilst making products by manipulating a range of materials.
 We experiment with a wide range of processes and use equipment, hand tools and machines to help with manufacturing.
-In Year 8 we build on these skills to make more complex products in preparation for GCSE and BTEC options in these subjects.
-Pupils have a choice of opting for GCSE Food Preparation and Nutrition or BTEC Engineering if they want to continue their studies in this curriculum area.
+In Year 8 we build on these skills to make more complex products in preparation for GCSE options in these subjects.
+Pupils have a choice of opting for GCSE Food Preparation and Nutrition or OCR Cambridge National in Engineering Manufacture if they want to continue their studies in this curriculum area.
 The department is based in a recently renovated area of the school and pupils have the opportunity to use a range of tools and equipment.

 Key Stage 4

 GCSE Food Preparation and Nutrition is taught from Year 9 giving students more time to develop their skills and knowledge within the subject.
-Students plan, prepare and cook a variety of dishes whilst studying
+Students plan, prepare and cook a variety of dishes whilst studying.

 Extra-curricular